 12. Not Pre-defining Your Per-Trade Risk Allowance

 Do you know what your per-trade risk allowance is?
-Is it an amount you could risk and sleep soundly at night with potentially losing?
+Is it an amount you could risk and sleep soundly at night without potentially losing?
 If not, then you have some adjusting to do.
 We recommend you use this tool Position Size Calculator to know the risk per trade you take.

 Many traders don’t even sit down and work out what dollar amount they are comfortable with losing per trade, let alone make sure it’s an amount they are financially and emotionally OK with losing on any given trade.
-If you have not done this and you’re trading live, then you need to stop trading live until you have worked it out.
+If you have not done this and you’re trading life, then you need to stop trading live until you have worked it out.

 You’re going to make mistakes as you learn and trade the markets, especially when you’re first starting out.
 But, what separates the winners from the losers is learning from mistakes.
 Those traders who go on to make serious money from the markets are not the ones who never make any mistakes and trade “perfectly”, but the ones who learn to avoid the mistakes discussed in this lesson and learn from them.
-It’s very easy to commit the same trading mistakes over and over and over, until all your trading money is gone.
+It’s very easy to commit the same trading mistakes over and over and over until all your trading money is gone.
 Your goal is to not allow that to happen to you.

 I can help you via my lessons here on this blog and even more in my professional trading courses and Academy area, but it’s always going to come down to YOU implementing what you’ve learned properly and consistently.
 I cannot come to your home and trade for you and I cannot call you every day and remind you what to do and what not to do.
 But, you have the next best thing in that you have all my knowledge and experience injected into one comprehensive yet concise educational program in my courses.
-You also get my daily guidance in the markets via my Academy’ daily market commentary as well as my email support line.
+You also get my daily guidance in the markets via my Academy’s daily market commentary as well as my email support line.
 So, I’ve done everything I can to help get you on the right track with your trading, now you’ve got to decide if you’re willing to pony up the necessary discipline, dedication, and passion to put it all together and make it work for you.